chozeur/KVM-QEMU-Sonoma-Hackintosh/README.md

 -->
 ```

-Change the `rom file` path to the path where you stored the vBIOS, and the `address` fields to the IDs of your GPU (you can find them by running `lspci -nn` in the terminal of your UNRAID server).
+Change the rom file's path to the path where you stored the vBIOS, and the `address` fields to the IDs of your GPU (you can find them by running `lspci -nn` in the terminal of your UNRAID server).

 ### <u>Pass USB devices</u>